-see's start-up community, calling for greater resources-and arguing that could trigger a new, more virtuous cycle of attracting additional start-ups and venture capital to the state.
+of STEM talent and opportunities to attract private capital.
+University of Tennessee, Knoxville's Crawford stressed the importance going forward in actively supporting and maintaining Tennessee's start-up community, calling for greater resources-and arguing that could trigger a new, more virtuous cycle of attracting additional startups and venture capital to the state.
 Lindsey Cox then shared how Launch Tennessee is actively working to do that: creating a supportive environment through a variety of investment opportunities, mentorships, collaborations, and other resources that help more Tennessee innovators become Tennessee entrepreneurs who stay-as well building a softer landing for start-ups looking for a place to establish their future.